Marketing Pet Peeves

 What are your marketing pet peeves?
 Give an example of something on or off this list that happened to you.
 Or perhaps you learned something new.
 What marketing habit will you now give up after reading this list?
 Finally, what marketing tactics do you feel work?
 Name some that work for you or that you appreciate when others do it.

-Lori T. Williams is a 22 year attorney based in Birmingham, MI.
-She owns a legal referral and legal consulting business called Your Legal Resource, PLLC.
-She assists individuals and small businesses in need of legal advice or representation by connecting them with the right legal specialist for their situation.
-She also provides consulting services for attorneys and other professional service providers on how to generate more business through effective branding, marketing, networking, and by creating strategic partnerships.
-For more information, visit www.bestlegalresource.com.
+Lori T. Williams is an attorney based in Birmingham, MI, licensed in 1989.
+As owner of a legal referral business called Your Legal Resource, PLLC, Lori personally assists individuals and small businesses in need of legal advice or representation in Metro Detroit by connecting them with the right legal specialist to meet their needs.